dechamps/ASIO401/CONFIGURATION.md

 improve reliability and efficiency by relaxing scheduling constraints and allowing for more data to be preloaded, but come with diminishing returns.

-At 192 kHz, it is recommended to use a larger buffer size because 1024 samples implies a ~5 ms buffer processing deadline, which is likely too tight for most systems, resulting in discontinuities (glitches).
+At higher sample rates, it is recommended to use a larger buffer size due to the tigher buffer processing deadlines that could otherwise result in discontinuities (glitches).

 Note that some host applications might already provide a user-controlled buffer size setting; in this case, there should be no need to use this option.
 It is